This is advice for Tier 2, 5 and Student sponsors in the UK who are sponsoring those affected by coronavirus (COVID-19).

 If you’re sponsoring a student who is distance learning

-You can continue to sponsor existing Tier 4 students who are continuing their studies through distance learning, or starting a new course, whether they’re in the UK or another country.
+You can continue to sponsor existing Students (including Tier 4) who are continuing their studies through distance learning, or starting a new course, whether they’re in the UK or another country.

 You can also start sponsoring new students who will start studying through distance or blended learning in the 2020-2021 academic year, provided you intend to transition to face-to-face learning as soon as it is possible to do so.

 If a student has permanently withdrawn from their studies or deferred their studies for reasons unrelated to coronavirus, you must report this as usual.